roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Good start, lil hussy!"
 D-Rod spoke up.
 "But it's not me to decide."

  "Time for da votes, eses!"
 He addressed his three buddies.
 "Dis hot coug got what it takes to be our nu barrio hoodrat or not?
 Ya decide!"
-Report_Story #2